boaz-jan/gradle-autowrapper-plugin/README.md

 Gradle.
 In the case of a mismatch version - it will generate the correct version of Gradle Wrapper.

 ![Screenshot](/docs/screenshot.jpg?raw=true "Screenshot")
 (In this screenshot you can see the result of a strict, failFast configuration.
-Autowrapper recognizes the the executing Gradle is 2.6 and the required version is 2.5 thus failing the build and generating the correct wrapper file.
+Autowrapper recognizes that the executing Gradle is 2.6 and the required version is 2.5 thus failing the build and generating the correct wrapper file.
 The second execution passes with the right version)